 LSC considered including a statement in this section clarifying that the client grievance procedure is not intended to and does not create any entitlement on the part of applicants to legal assistance.
 LSC specifically invited comment on this issue in the NPRM.
-One commenter agreed with LSC's determination that the addition of such a statement would not ultimately be a useful addition to the regulation because it seems unlikely that many applicants for legal assistance will have read the regulation prior to applying for legal assistance.
-Another commenter expressed some concern that an express statement that there is no entitlement to service could be used by a recipient as a basis to deny grievances in instances in which the recipient failed to follow its own case acceptance or other policies.
-Another commenter suggested that including such a statement would undermine the purpose of the rule and would be dispiriting to disappointed clients.
-However, LSC also received two comments suggesting that

-LSC should include language in this section making it clear that the existence of a grievance procedure does not mean that an applicant is entitled to service.
+One commenter agreed with LSC's determination that the addition of such a statement would not ultimately be a useful addition to the regulation useful because it seems unlikely that many applicants for legal assistance will have read the regulation prior to applying for legal assistance.
+However, LSC also received two comments suggesting that LSC should include language in this section making it clear that the existence of a grievance procedure does not mean that an applicant is entitled to service.
 These commenters argue that such a statement would be helpful in that, even if applicants do not read the grievance procedures rule, recipients would have something concrete to refer to in talking with applicants unhappy with being denied legal assistance.